-By Max Pumperla and Kevin Ferguson
+From Deep Learning and the Game of Go by Max Pumperla and Kevin Ferguson

-This article is an excerpt from chapter 2 of the upcoming MEAP Deep Learning and the Game of Go.
+This article is an excerpt from chapter 2 of Deep Learning and the Game of Go.
 We’re going to look at the game of Go and discuss why it’s such a good subject and learning tool for machine learning and deep learning.
 Plus, we’ll also discover why games in general are such a good subject for AI as well as which aspects of game playing can be solved with machine learning.

 Games are a favorite subject for AI research, and it’s not just because they’re fun.
 They also simplify some of the complexities of real life, so we can focus on the algorithms we’re studying.

 Imagine you see a comment on Twitter or Facebook: something like “ugh I forgot my umbrella.”
 You’d quickly conclude that your friend got caught out in the rain, despite that information not having been included anywhere in the sentence.
 How did you reach that conclusion?
 First, you applied common knowledge about what umbrellas are for.
 Second, you applied social knowledge about what kind of comments people bother to make: it would be very strange to say “I forgot my umbrella” on a bright sunny day.